British slang can add fun and character to how you greet people and help you connect with British people on a more casual level.

 3. Hey:

 This is another common greeting in the UK used in informal situations.
-For example, it is often used between friends and colleagues and is a casual greeting.

-This is yet another common kind of greeting used in the UK, and it is often reserved for instances in which people are meeting one another in an environment that is not as formal.
+Furthermore, it is often reserved for instances in which people are meeting one another in an environment that is not as formal.

 It is a kind greeting often spoken between friends and between friends and employees who engage with one another in the same setting.